Skip to main content

 • File access is somewhat slower than locally -> Reads and writes are slower than locally.

-Interacting with RDEs
+Interacting with CDEs

 Via the Self Service Portal